asolomon15/protonvpn-cli-ng/USAGE.md

    [Service]
    Type=forking
    ExecStart=/usr/local/bin/protonvpn connect -f
+   Environment=PVPN_WAIT=1
+   Environment=PVPN_DEBUG=1
    Environment=SUDO_USER=user

    [Install]
    WantedBy=multi-user.target
    ```

-   Make sure to replace the username in the `Environment=` line with your own username that has ProtonVPN-CLI configured.
+   Make sure to replace the username in the `Environment=SUDO_USER` line with your own username that has ProtonVPN-CLI configured.

-   Also replace the path to the `protonvpn` executable in the `ExecStart` line with the output of Step 1.
+   Also replace the path to the `protonvpn` executable in the `ExecStart=` line with the output of Step 1.

    If you want another connect command than fastest as used in this example, just replace `-f` with what you personally prefer.